 - Patellar Luxation – this is a knee cap condition that could require surgery

-As we stated before, it’s important to know that dogs can get diseases even if they aren’t genetically predisposed.
+As we stated before, it’s essential to know that dogs can get diseases even if they aren’t genetically predisposed.
 They can contract things, have accidents, and so on.
-The truth is, just like humans, dogs get sick and sometimes there’s no real explanation as to why – or even if there is, there’s not much you could have done to prevent it.
+The truth is, just like humans, dogs get sick, and sometimes there’s no real explanation as to why – or even if there is, there’s not much you could have done to prevent it.